 As negotiations went back and forth, three founding donors put together the down payment that would secure the camp: Harold Grinspoon, Howard Kaufman, and Marty Messinger.

 These three generous families made it possible for the UAHC to purchase Crane Lake Camp in 1998.
 We learned early on that many of the campers and staff who continued with us were members of Reform Congregations.
 A separate Camp Commission was established and chaired by John Stern, a past chair of the Eisner Camp Commission.
 Once the camp had its footing as a successful URJ camp, the commissions were merged back into one Northeast Camp Committee.
 Camp’s inaugural director was Louis Bordman.
 From 2001 to 2004, Louis directed Crane Lake and Eisner simultaneously and he was the executive director of both camps from 2001 to 2010.
-From 2005 until 2010, Crane Lake was led by Herb May who was succeeded by our current director, Debby Shriber.
+From 2005 until 2010, Crane Lake was led by Herb May who was succeeded by Debby Shriber from 2011 until 2021 when she stepped fully into the role of Executive Director for URJ Northeast Camps.
+Our current director is Efraim Yudewitz.
 All were instrumental in the growth and development of camp as well as the thousands of people who attended and worked at URJ Crane Lake Camp.

 In 2015, URJ Crane Lake Camp celebrated 18 years of Jewish camping.